andrewbowen19/mondrian-maker/README.md

 Then, you can install via `pip`.

     pip install .

+We are also planning on publishing this package to [PyPi](https://pypi.org) to allow pip install without neeeding to clone this repo.

 ## Usage
 If pip installed locally, the mondrian class can be imported into a python script as shown below: